1. Best overall

 Too much squish here can reduce the feeling and feedback you get through the pedals, though, so it's not just a case of piling in the padding – the damping characteristics of the best shoes are finely tuned for both feel and comfort.

-All the shoes tested here have been subjected to as much riding abuse as humanly possible on every manner of trail imaginable.
-We know that flat pedal shoes need to offer dependable grip, so we ensure to expose them to the filthiest conditions possible, as that's when pedal grip is seriously tested.
-We even ride with rival shoes on opposite feet as we discern which one has the edge over the other, so if you bump into us on the trail in odd shoes, now you'll know we haven't lost our marbles (or shoes).
+Every MTB shoe tested here has been subjected to as much riding abuse as possible on every kind of trail imaginable.
+We know that flat pedal shoes need to offer dependable grip, so we ensure that they are exposed to the filthiest conditions possible, as that's when pedal grip is seriously tested.
+We even ride with rival shoes on opposite feet to help us discern which one has the edge over the other, so if you bump into us on the trail in odd shoes, now you'll know we haven't lost our marbles (or shoes).

 Meet the testers

-Rich has been riding mountain bikes since the early nineties and testing bikes and kit for over a decade.
-While he does occasionally clip-in, his pedal of choice is definitely of the flat variety and he's tested a vast number of flat MTB shoes over the years.
+Rich has ridden mountain bikes since the early nineties and has been testing bikes and kit for well over a decade.
+His pedal of choice is definitely of the flat variety and he's tested a huge number of flat MTB shoes over the years.

 Jim Bland is a product tester and World Cup downhill mechanic based in North Yorkshire, England, but working Worldwide.
-Always on the hunt for the perfect setup, Jim will always be found comprehensively testing kit with World Cup racing levels of detail.
+Like Rich, Jim's preferred shoe is of the flat variety.